ttsvetanov92/Nagios-Core-check_hostgroup/README.md

 # A hostgroups for

 define hostgroup{
-        hostgroup_name                  0-Hostgroups             ; The name of the hostgroups
+        hostgroup_name                  0-Hostgroups             ; The name of the new hostgroup
         alias                           Hostgroup checker;
         members                         client1, client2 ... clientN
         }